awsdocs/aws-systems-manager-user-guide/doc_source/automation-branchdocs.md

 **Example 1: Using `aws:branch`h with an output variable to run commands based on the operating system type**

-In the first step of this example \(`GetInstance`\), the runbook author uses the `aws:executeAwsApi` action to call the `ssm` `DescribeInstanceInformation` API action\.
+In the first step of this example \(`GetInstance`\), the runbook author uses the `aws:executeAwsApi` action to call the `ssm` `DescribeInstanceInformation` API operation\.
 The author uses this action to determine the type of operating system being used by an instance\.
 The `aws:executeAwsApi` action outputs the instance ID and the platform type\.

 In the second step \(`ChooseOSforCommands`\), the author uses the `aws:branch` action with two `Choices` \(`NextStep: runPowerShellCommand`\) and \(`NextStep: runShellCommand`\)\.
 The automation evaluates the operating system of the instance by using the output from the previous step \(`Variable: "{{GetInstance.platform}}"`\)\.
 The automation jumps to a step for the designated operating system\.